mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 !!! warning

-    This version solves the breaking change of v5.6.1: Now CMS backend does not go in error.
+    This version solves the breaking change of v5.6.1: now CMS backend does not go in error.
 If you have configured 'cmsmenu' CRUD, the menu items will be shown in CMS since 'groups' property will be automatically added.

 ## New capabilities

 * **Create and Manage Cronjobs**
   This new section of Design area enables you to **create, manage and delete CronJob**, a scheduled Job that will be executed periodically on a given schedule, from DevOps Console.

-  [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/jobs-cronjob/) you can find more details about this new capability.

   ![test-cronjobs](img/test-cronjobs.png)

+    [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/jobs-cronjob/) you can find more details about CronJobs creation and management.

 ## New features

-* **Design - Microservices: Add a configmap**
+* **Design - Microservices: add a configmap**
     With this version we have introduced 'add configuration' button that allows you to **create configmaps** in order to add files to your microservice without going to the advanced configuration.

   ![microservice](img/microservice-new.png)

-* **Desing - Microservices: Switch to standard mode witohout loosing information**
+* **Desing - Microservices: switch to standard mode witohout loosing information**
     We have simplified the **switch from advanced to standard mode** in the Microservices section.
 Now, in fact, you can come back to standard configuration **without loosing your advanced settings** like your docker image, your variables and your configmaps.
     We suggest you to convert in a standard mode all your microservices in order to achieve a better governance of your microservices.